rafaelbdb/creda_deno/README.md

-# CREDA - Controle de Receitas E Despesas Adronilson
+# CREDA - Revenue and Expense Control by Adronilson

-Remake do exercício passado pelo Adronilson.
+A remake of the previous exercise by Adronilson.

-## Características
+## Features

-- Nesta versão usei Deno como backend para os arquivos TypeScript.
+- In this version, I used Deno as the backend for the TypeScript files.
-- Também usei como base a estrutura do projeto `https://github.com/rafaelbdb/generic_mvc_restful_api`
+- I also used the project structure of https://github.com/rafaelbdb/generic_mvc_restful_api as the basis.